r0hna/dotfiles/README.md

 # My tmux-config

-## It simple and comes with basic features
+## It is simple and comes with basic features